karayabin/universe-snapshot/universe/Ling/Chloroform/doc/api/Ling/Chloroform/Field/AjaxFileBoxField.md

 rules to check for, such as the maximum number of files, the max file size, the allowed mime types, those kind of things.

-But the validation is not handled with php Validator (Chloroform/Validator) objects like other fields, but rather by the javascript client.
+But the validation is not handled with php Validator (Chloroform/Validator) objects like other fields, but rather by the server, with the javascript client passing an id for instance.

 One other main difference with a traditional FileField is that when the form is posted with a FileField, the resulting value is stored from the $_FILES.